|

 Contact POC

-We also select for a number of specialist, often stress-related military positions.
-From Special Forces to EOD, from Divers to SWAT teams, DCWS carries out the psychological selection using both traditional psychological selection and practical (field) selection methods.
+We also conduct psychological assessments for specific positions.
+This often concerns specialist roles, many of them in stress-related areas within the armed forces.
+From Special Forces to EOD, from divers to SWAT teams, DCPL carries out the psychological assessment process on the basis of both traditional psychological assessment and practical (field) assessment methods.

 Point of contact: